 - 61. By means of the amended Article 36(1) of Law No. 298, "voters cannot be deprived of their right to vote in any way due to the arrangement of the register.
 Those whose addresses are not visible in the address registration system as their addresses have been closed shall be registered in the electoral roll within the scope of the last valid address registration information which is available in the address registration system of the Directorate General of Population and Citizenship Affairs" (Article 9 of Law No. 7393).
 This is a supplementary safeguard against disenfranchisement due to administrative deficiencies, which is welcomed.
 However, Article 34 of the Law on Basic Provisions retains the rule that, in case a voter's registration information contains deficiencies, the voter shall not be included into the polling board voter list and shall not be allowed to vote, unless the information is corrected.
-The amendments do not appear to provide a mechanism for preventing the exclusion of voters when registration mistakes relate to data other than the address.
-It would be beneficial for the regulation to provide a foreseeable and comprehensive mechanism preventing disenfranchisement due to technical deficiencies in the voter registration process. - 62.
+While the legislation expressly provides for "the completion of deficiencies", the amendments do not appear to provide a mechanism for preventing the exclusion of voters when registration mistakes relate to data other than the address.
+It would be beneficial for the law to provide a foreseeable and comprehensive mechanism preventing disenfranchisement due to technical deficiencies in the voter registration process. - 62.
 Article 40 of Law No. 298 has been amended to indicate that "pursuant to the review and examination to be carried out ex officio by the chairperson of the district election board upon objection or ex officio up reaching the conclusion that the request for change of address is a suspicious attempt regarding a voter's request for change of address made from one electoral zone to another within the display period of the registered voters' lists of the headmanship zone, if the request for change of address is not accepted, the voter's registration shall not be frozen and shall continue at the previous registered address" (Article 10 of Law No. 7393). - 63.
 Thus, district electoral board chairpersons become entitled to reject a request for changing the registration address from one constituency to another during the period of public scrutiny, if they consider that the request to change the registration is "suspicious".
 Such a conclusion can be reached by the chairperson ex officio or upon a complaint.
 The law does not detail what criteria shall be applied towards such applications and what a "suspicious application" may encompass, which might lead to arbitrary or inconsistent decisions.
-The Venice Commission and ODIHR recommend amending it to make it more precise.
+The Turkish authorities provided the information that the procedure applied, for a long time, in accepting the request for change of address is to accept such requests where the requester submits the document in respect of the change of address and other relevant documents demonstrating that he/she resides in the new address, such as electric bill.
+The Venice Commission and ODIHR however recommend amending the law to make it more precise, or providing for such rule in secondary legislation.
 A rejected request to change the address will not freeze the voter's record, as was previously the case, but the voters will retain their previous constituency of registration, which is a positive feature.